History of the Kent - Queen Anne's Rescue Squad

 In March of 2005 a new ambulance was delivered.
 The unit was a 2005 Ford/Lifeline identical to the 2005 placed in service in September 2004.
 The 1988 Ford/Yankee Coach was retired and donated to Mobile County EMS in Alabama, an area ravaged by Hurricane Katrina.

-In 2006 Allan Schauber was elected Chief of the Squad and continues to hold that position today.
+In 2006 Allan Schauber was elected Chief of the Squad.

 In 2008 the Squad purchased a new 2008 GMC Yukon.
 The 1979 Chevrolet Suburban was retired and sold to a private party.